cnherrera/cnherrera.github.io/DataOrganization.md

 ```
 2. If you have already the files created, add them in the virtual repertory
 ```
-git add .   # if you want to add specific files, change '.' by the name of the file
+git add .   # add all files in the current directory git add myfile.txt  # add a scpedific file
 ```
 3. Commit the changes to your local repository
 ```